-Dr. Eken received the “Catcher in the Rye Award for Advocacy” from the American Academy of Child and Adolescent Psychiatry in 2008 as a leading member of the Kentucky Council of Child and Adolescent Psychiatry, which was recognized for its advocacy efforts in the passage of anti-bullying legislation.
-She has received numerous other honors and fellowships.
-Dr. Eken has delivered presentations to a variety of audiences on mental health disorders in children and advocacy for children’s mental health needs.
+Dr. Eken has received a number of awards in recognition of her commitment to psychiatry and mental health advocacy.
+In 2006, she was named a Laughlin Fellow by the American College of Psychiatry.
+In 2008, Dr. Eken received the “Catcher in the Rye Award for Advocacy” from the American Academy of Child and Adolescent Psychiatry as a leading member of the Kentucky Council of Child and Adolescent Psychiatry, which was recognized for its advocacy efforts in the passage of anti-bullying legislation.

-Dr. Eken earned her medical degree from the University of Tennessee College of Medicine in 2002 and her bachelor's degree from the University of Richmond.
-She served as chief resident during her triple-board residency training in pediatrics, psychiatry, and child and adolescent psychiatry at the University of Kentucky.
+Dr. Eken received her medical degree from the University of Tennessee College of Medicine in 2002.
+She served as chief resident and completed her triple-board residency training in pediatrics, psychiatry, and child and adolescent psychiatry at the University of Kentucky in 2007.